-Environmental Safeguard (ES) Applicable Activities Activity Area Guidance ES3 Composition of Native Species IFM, Restoration, Reforestation IFM, Restoration, and Reforestation Activity Areas must demonstrate verified continuous progress towards meeting the composition of native species according to the Table 3.2.
-The native species composition requirements must be met by each Activity Area independently.
-Exceptions to the composition of native species are accepted through a letter signed by the appropriate regional MARN, INAB or CONAP office that ecological rationale justifies an alternative composition of native species, and is subject to approval by the Reserve.
+Environmental Applicable Activity Area Guidance ES4 Maintenance or increase of tree canopy cover throughout the Project Area Activities Large Urban Forest Agroforestry and Silvopastoral IFM, Restoration, Reforestation, Agroforestry, Silvopastoral that ecological rationale justifies an alternative composition of native species, and is subject to approval by the Reserve.
 For IFM and Restoration: must be met within 50 years.
 For Reforestation: must be met immediately following the establishment of a new forest stand.
 All IFM, Restoration, and Reforestation Activity Areas must state their long-term management strategy to include a diversity of native species.
-For Large Urban Forestry Activity Areas, if a single species comprises Forest more than the proportion indicated under Table 3.2, the proportion of the dominant species may not be intentionally increased throughout the project life.
-Agroforestry and Silvopastoral For Agroforestry and Silvopastoral Activity Areas in excess of 30% tree canopy cover, as determined on any 5 hectares within the Activity Area, the composition of native species shall meet the requirements of Table 3.2 within 25 years of the start date.
-ES4 Maintenance or increase of tree canopy cover throughout the Project Area IFM, Restoration, Reforestation, Agroforestry, Silvopastoral Tree canopy cover throughout the Project Area must not decrease as a result of human activities over the project life in relative proportion to the area in tree canopy cover at the start date.
+For Large Urban Forestry Activity Areas, if a single species comprises more than the proportion indicated under Table 3.2, the proportion of the dominant species may not be intentionally increased throughout the project life.
+For Agroforestry and Silvopastoral Activity Areas in excess of 30% tree canopy cover, as determined on any 5 hectares within the Activity Area, the composition of native species shall meet the requirements of Table 3.2 within 25 years of the start date.
+Tree canopy cover throughout the Project Area must not decrease as a result of human activities over the project life in relative proportion to the area in tree canopy cover at the start date.
 Monitoring tree canopy cover is a means of assessing the shifting of forest disturbance activities from the Activity Areas to the Project Area as a result of project activities.
 If a decline in tree canopy cover in excess of 5% is detected during a full verification, the project must rectify the tree canopy cover loss through reforestation in the subsequent 6 reporting periods and commit to a full verification at the end of the 6th reporting period following the detection, regardless of whether the project is in an Aggregate or not.
 Declines in tree canopy cover resulting from wildfire or other natural disturbances that are not the result of gross negligence are exempt.
-An efficient method for estimating tree canopy cover is described in Appendix A. Forest Owners that are able to provide evidence that tree canopy cover declines in excess of 5% (by area) are planned and approved activities sanctioned by municipal or national agencies are also exempt from this requirement.
-ES5 Sustainable harvesting practices IFM Where harvest occurs within the Activity Areas in a contiguous area larger than 5 hectares, a tree, or group of trees, representative of the age cohort that was harvested, can be no further than 100 meters from other trees, either within the harvest area or outside of the harvest area in order to provide refugia for plants and animals.
+An efficient method for estimating tree canopy cover is described in Appendix A. Forest Owners that are able to provide evidence that tree canopy cover ES5 Sustainable IFM declines in excess of 5% (by area) are planned and approved activities sanctioned by municipal or national agencies are also exempt from this requirement.
+Where harvest occurs within the Activity Areas in a contiguous area harvesting practices larger than 5 hectares, a tree, or group of trees, representative of the age cohort that was harvested, can be no further than 100 meters from other trees, either within the harvest area or outside of the harvest area in order to provide refugia for plants and animals.
 Should these retained trees fall due to wind events, the fallen trees may be harvested.
 Retained trees may not be felled intentionally until the regenerated stand reaches 10-years of age.
 Exceptions, related to safety, ecological, or other rationale, to this requirement may be granted if the request is made to the Reserve in writing prior to the exception occurring.
 ES6 Maintenance of natural land cover Reforestation Forest Projects should take into consideration the effects of project activities on ecological processes; where project activities result in the conversion of natural land cover, the Forest Owner must provide justification to be approved by the Reserve.
 See below for further information on determining natural land cover.
+ES7 Soil disturbance during site preparation for tree planting All Site preparation using deep ripping is prohibited from affecting more than 1% of an Activity Area in any year as determined by the area encompassed by the channels produced by a single ripper.
+Such